thibaut-neoledge/azure-docs.fr-fr/includes/app-service-mobile-ios-authenticate-app.md

-**Objective-C** :
+**Objective-C**:

-1. Sur votre Mac, ouvrez _QSTodoListViewController.m_ dans Xcode et ajoutez la méthode suivante.
-Remplacez _google_ par _microsoftaccount_, _twitter_, _facebook_ ou _windowsazureactivedirectory_ si vous n’utilisez pas Google comme fournisseur d’identité.
-Si vous utilisez Facebook, [vous devrez autoriser les domaines Facebook dans votre application](https://developers.facebook.com/docs/ios/ios9#whitelist).
+1. On your Mac, open _QSTodoListViewController.m_ in Xcode and add the following method.
+Change _google_ to _microsoftaccount_, _twitter_, _facebook_, or _windowsazureactivedirectory_ if you're not using Google as your identity provider.
+If you use Facebook, [you will need to whitelist Facebook domains in your app](https://developers.facebook.com/docs/ios/ios9#whitelist).

             - (void) loginAndGetData
             {